jupyter-java/jupyter-java-examples/readme.md

 Samples of various notebooks using different Jupyter Java based kernels.

-See the [jbang branch](https://github.com/jupyter-java/jupyter-java-examples/tree/jbang) for JBang Kernel specific notebooks.
+See the [jbang branch](https://github.com/jbangdev/jbang-jupyter-examples) for dedicated JBang Kernel notebooks.